joshlangner/ejspeed/README.md

 ## Other Features

 * Partials support via "Include", including caching of partials
+* Ability to set data context within partials

 ### On the Roadmap

-* Add the ability to set Data context on Partials
 * Add an option to make logicless - boost performance 2x-5x or more, but lose the capability to execute JS code
 * Make it strict-mode compatible
 * Add more robust, per-line-per-template logging